 I love to peel off in the afternoon of a busy day and head across the Green, up the north (sunny) side of Chapel Street to the Gallery.
-I inevitably head to the impressionist works.
+I inevitably head to the Impressionist works.
 I find them serene and soothing—not the usual feelings I have during the course of the day.
 And as often as not I observe on my way out the Gallery instructors working with New Haven school kids seated with their backs to me before some work of art.
 I love to listen to the back and forth—the questioning and the answers that prompt more questions.
 And then I recall how loud the Gallery can be.

-New Haven, CT, Fall 2012
+Mayor of New Haven for 20 years, New Haven, CT, Fall 2012

-CT, July 2011
+Blogger, I Choose Happy Now, CT, July 2011

-It’s strange to think about leaving Manhattan and traveling a couple of hours to New Haven to visit an art museum, but this treasure is well worth the two hour train ride. (via Yelp)
+It’s strange to think about leaving Manhattan and traveling a couple of hours to New Haven to visit an art museum, but this treasure is well worth the two hour train ride.

-New York, NY, July 2012
+Yelp, New York, July 2012

-My favorite work at the Gallery—and the one that I most love teaching from—is Wassily Kandinsky’s The Waterfall.
+My favorite work at the Gallery—and the one that I most love teaching from—is Wassily Kandinsky’s Waterfall.
 I find it both warming and soothing, like a nap on a golden autumn afternoon.
 Kandinsky is also my mother’s favorite artist, and so any time I see a Kandinsky painting, I think of her, and all the joyous hours we’ve spent together in museums.

-Zoe Mercer-Golden, DC '13
+Zoe Mercer-Golden, B.A.
+2013

 Gallery Guide, Yale University Art Gallery, Fall 2012